 As the .GG and .JE names are important part of Island life, we have long-established risk management and continuity plans in place to ensure that the registry continues with business as usual whatever the circumstance.
-(This also applies to the role we play as the ‘back-end’ provider for .AS).
+This is also applicable to the role we play as the ‘back-end’ provider for .AS.

-Since the advent of COVID-19 we have also entered into a contract with Nominet UK (the operators of .UK) who will be providing us with a secondary name resolution service for us, with immediate effect, which is in addition to our existing “anycast” services.
+Since the advent of COVID-19 we have also entered into an agreement with Nominet UK (the operators of .UK) who are now providing us with a secondary name resolution service for us, with immediate effect.
+This is in addition to our existing “anycast” services.
 We have also continued to improve the security of the Islands' naming system and you should expect to hear a further announcement within the next 2-3 weeks.

 Our support for the wider community